Albro3459/WordleExtension/README.md

-# Archive Navigation for Wordle
+# Wordle Chrome Extension for Archive Navigation

 A Chrome extension that adds previous and next day controls to the New York Times Wordle archive.